Xunnamius/project-utils/README.md

 In this way, **Projector tries to avoid being Yet Another Thing you have to learn.** The upside: combined with [life cycle plugins][40] (i.e. simple npm scripts), Projector is flexible enough to integrate with most technology stacks.
-The downside: compared to [Lerna][11]—the primary inspiration behind Projector's creation—Projector only implements a focused subset of features.
+The downside: compared to [Lerna][11], Projector only implements a focused subset of features.

 [See what Projector can do][41].